MattKim97/Vibeur/README.md

 ### GET /api/vibes/:vibeId/comments
 - returns a list of comments associated with this vibe Id

+### POST /api/vibes/:vibeId/comments
+- create a comment associated with this vibe Id

 ### GET /api/vibes/:vibeId/likes
 - returns a list of likes associated with this vibe Id